NoorTushar/sustainEats---server/README.md

 ![alt text](image.png)

-3. create a `.env.` file in the root directory, and inside that give these values according to your project
+3. create a `.env` file in the root directory, and inside that give these values according to your project

 ```
 DB_USER= your mongo db user name